Rawa08/FullstackWithDjango/README.md

 # My Fragrance
 Online Perfume Shop
-This project is the last milestone project of the Full Web developer Diploma course at CodeInstitute.net
+This project is the last milestone project of the Fullstack Web developer Diploma course at CodeInstitute.net

 ## Feel free to test my app
 [Click Here](https://myfragrance.herokuapp.com/)